baseplate-admin/resvg-py/README.md

 ```

-(if you want a more complex solution please check the [api](https://resvg-py.readthedocs.io/en/latest/resvg.html).
+(if you want a more complex solution please check the [api](https://resvg-py.readthedocs.io/en/latest/resvg.html) or [usage](https://resvg-py.readthedocs.io/en/latest/usage.html).
 It exposes everything resvg has.)

 ## Requires